jenstem/jenstem/README.md

 - Working with a team to build a React Flashcard App

-- Working solo to build Python Django Blog + learn to code AI
+- Working solo to build Python Django Blog + learn Java

 - Click to view [my portfolio](https://jenscode.com/)